sbdzdz/sebastiandziadzio.github.io/about.md

 ---
 # I write code to make sense of data

 My name is Sebastian Dziadzio.
-I'm a software developer with a passion for machine learning, data science, tech buzzwords, and Oxford commas.
-I love Python, have a love-hate relationship with R, and sometimes flirt with Haskell.
+I'm a software developer with a passion for natural language processing, machine learning, tech buzzwords, and Oxford commas.
+I love Python, have a love-hate relationship with R, and sometimes flirt with C++.
 When not coding, I'm usually fencing, reading, or playing Ultimate.

 Currently I live in Munich, working at [Cliqz](http://cliqz.com) on making the Internet more private.